-- a) Take on new lower paid jobs or try to sell small quantities of low value goods, such as vegetables. - b) Use up their savings, with potential longer term impacts on investing, while some have gone so far as to start to divest their capital assets from their small businesses - c) Sell household assets, at a price well below what they consider they are worth and - d) Borrow money, generally from neighbours that will not incur any form of interest payment, or from local shops and grocery stores
+- α) Take on new lower paid jobs or try to sell small quantities of low value goods, such as vegetables.
+This was particularly prevalent in Bangladesh, where a number of men had started to work as rickshaw drivers as employment opportunities in more lucrative areas (such as building work) dried up.
+This is forced by the need for "everyone to do something" in the face of no formal support system to help deal with such a shock. - β) Use up their savings, with potential longer term impacts on investing, while some have gone so far as to start to divest their capital assets from their small businesses.
+In Sierra Leone one women described how she had been forced to "use my capital or money from my business to support our consumption." - χ) Sell household assets, at a price well below what they consider they are worth and - δ) Borrow money, generally from neighbours that will not incur any form of interest payment, or from local shops and grocery stores.

-Across all contexts, selling household assets was one of the most important ways of coping with the economic shock of Covid-19 and the restrictions.
+Across all contexts, selling household assets was one of the most important ways of coping with the economic shock caused by Covid-19 and the restrictions.
 In Somalia, these included farmland and motorbikes, livestock in rural areas, housing materials such as iron sheets or beds, jewellery, and small scale productive assets such as chickens.
 In rural areas of Malawi, exchanging goats and chickens for maize was identified as being commonplace.
 In Sierra Leone, those interviewed had sold solar lights and batteries, radios and traditional garments; and by August were increasingly starting to sell what they had previously harvested.
 Respondents also explained how the prices they received were considerably below what they considered fair.
 In Somalia, one man who sold his motorcycle did so at \$350 having purchased it four months previously at \$750.
 In Sierra Leone, respondents went further saying even if they wanted to sell something there is nobody to buy anything from them in the community.
 One important difference was noted in Malawi, where an expected upturn in the distress sale of assets did not materialise.
 This seems to be attributable to the government's distribution of MK 36,700 to all the households included in the exercise in Lilongwe, and the on-going cash support from Concern as part of the Graduation programme in Nsanje and Mangochi.